PsuAstro497/lab1-start/README.md

-# Astro 497 Lab N
+# Astro 497 Lab 1

 Before starting this lab, make sure you've successfully gotten setup to use git, Julia and Pluto.

 Remember, that you need follow the provided link to create your own private copy of this lab's repository on GitHub.com.
 See the
-[help on the course website](https://psuastro497.github.io/fall2022/resources/labs/) for instructions on getting setup to use ACI, cloning, commiting, pushing and submiting your work
+[help on the course website](https://psuastro497.github.io/fall2022/resources/labs/) for instructions on getting setup to use Roar, cloning, commiting, pushing and submiting your work

 ## Exercise 1
 ### Goal:  Learn to work with Julia and Pluto